 You can also sell your work with the NFT, provided that it’s under a credible custodian.
 Or destroy the physical asset after having the NFT minted.
 However, the latter will require proof of destruction to make the work authentic.

 Artists also can sell their creations in different stages and mint that part as an NFT.
 You can sell these physical assets by parts as your work progresses.

-Just like any investment, our team believes it’s essential to do your research and find the right platform for you.
+Just like any investment, it’s essential to do your research and find the right platform for you.
 You should also consider the fees, the community, and the features offered.
 Once you find a venue you’re comfortable with, you can start marketing your NFTs and connecting with buyers.